 <b>Albanian slippers or outer socks</b>

 These slippers were owned by the great traveller and writer on Albania, Edith Durham (1863–1944), who toured the rough and then hardly visited Balkans from the early 1900s.
-She championed the cause of Albania and her vivid books, especially 'High Albania' (1909), remain standard texts today.
+She championed the cause of Albanian independence from Ottoman rule and her vivid books, especially 'High Albania' (1909), remain standard texts today.